Video Game / For the Frog the Bell Tolls

 This Game Provides Examples Of:

-- Bag of Spilling: The prince begins the game filthy rich, but loses it due to unconcerned spending and thievery.
-He gets the stolen money back, but loses all his money again, to buy a potion that turns him back to a human.
+- Bag of Spilling: The Prince begins the game filthy rich, but loses it due to unconcerned spending and thievery.
+He gets the stolen money back, but loses all his money again, this time to buy a potion that turns him back to a human.

-- Baleful Polymorph: Initially, the potion of Mandola turns the prince, Richard and the entire Custard Army into frogs.
-Later, the prince can change forms and even turn into a snake willfully.
+- Baleful Polymorph: Initially, the potion of Mandola turns the Prince of Sablé, Richard, and the entire Custard Army into frogs.
+Later, the Prince can change forms and even turn into a snake willfully.

 - Big Damn Heroes: The final battle is full of this.

-- Big Ball of Violence: How battles are done in this game.
+- Big Ball of Violence: How battles are generally done in this game.
+Getting stronger results in weaker enemies being defeated instantly, after which they fly off the screen.

 - Big WHAAT?!: The Prince, frequently.